General Bertrand Clauzel

 Pronunciation:

-Joining the military at the onset of the Revolution, Bertrand Clauzel began his career in July of 1789 when he joined the National Guard of Mirepoix.
-In 1791 Clauzel became a sous-lieutenant in the 43rd Infantry, and the next year he joined the Army of the North.
-In September of 1792 he was sent south, where he became a capitaine of Chasseurs à Cheval in the Legion of the Pyrenees.
+The son of a linen merchant, Bertrand Clauzel began his military career in July of 1789 when he joined the National Guard of Mirepoix.
+In 1791 Clauzel became a sous-lieutenant in the 43rd Infantry and the next year he joined the Army of the North.
+In September of 1792 he became a capitaine of chasseurs à cheval in the Legion of the Pyrenees.
 Joining the Army of the Eastern Pyrenees, in 1793 he was promoted to chef de bataillon and in December he served under General Pérignon.
-The next April Clauzel became Pérignon's chief of staff.
+The following April Clauzel became Pérignon's chief of staff.
 In 1795 Clauzel was promoted to chef de brigade and given the honor of bringing twenty four flags taken from the Spanish back to Paris to present to the National Convention.
-Once peace was signed with Spain, he briefly served in the Armies of the Coast of Brest and Cherbourg before following Pérignon to Spain after Pérignon was appointed ambassador to Spain.
+Once peace was signed with Spain, he briefly served in the Army of the Coasts of Brest and the Army of the Coasts of Cherbourg before following Pérignon to Spain after Pérignon was appointed ambassador to Spain.

 General Clauzel's next major assignment came in November of 1805 when he was named commander of the 2nd Infantry Division in the Army of the North.
-In 1806 he was employed in Holland, and that September he traveled to Italy to command the depots of the Army of Naples.
-In January of 1808 Clauzel joined the Army of Dalmatia and became the commander at Ragusa, and the next year he took command of the 2nd Division of XI Corps under General Marmont.
-In May of 1809 Clauzel fought at Gospich, and then later that year he served as interim commander of XI Corps before returning to Paris.
+In 1806 he was employed in Holland and that September he traveled to Italy to command the depots of the Army of Naples.
+In January of 1808 Clauzel joined the Army of Dalmatia and he became the commander at Ragusa, and the next year he took command of the 2nd Division of XI Corps under General Marmont.
+In May of 1809 Clauzel fought at Gospich and then later that year he served as interim commander of XI Corps before returning to Paris.

 Clauzel was next sent to the Army of Spain where he took command of a division of Junot's VIII Corps.
 In 1810 he joined the Army of Portugal, became a Baron of the Empire, and fought at Sobral.
 Two years later in 1812 he fought at the Battle of Salamanca where he took command of the army after both Marshal Marmont and General Bonet were wounded.
 It was an unlucky command to receive, for Clauzel was also wounded there, being hit in the right foot by a shot.
 Clauzel directed the retreat after the loss of the battle and then fell back to Burgos.
-That September he relinquished command of the army to General Souham, and then two months later he obtained a leave to recover from his wounds.
+That September he relinquished command of the army to General Souham and then two months later he obtained a leave to recover from his wounds.

 Notes